 • If an employee does not provide the services required, provides those services for less than the required term, or fails to make payments as required, and the employee is not released from her/his obligations, then the employee is liable to Texas Tech for any costs and reasonable expenses incurred in obtaining payment, including attorney's fee.

-• Each year the Vice President for Administration & Finance and Chief Financial Officer will submit an annual report to the Legislative Budget Board, which details the amount of money expended for extended development programs in the preceding fiscal year, based upon notification by the Provost and Senior Vice President of those approved.
+• Each year the Senior Vice President for Administration & Finance and Chief Financial Officer will submit an annual report to the Legislative Budget Board, which details the amount of money expended for extended development programs in the preceding fiscal year, based upon notification by the Provost and Senior Vice President of those approved.

 b.
 Texas Tech Programs

 These are development programs deemed necessary by Texas Tech to carry out the mission, vision, or strategic plan of the institution and provided by Texas Tech at low or no cost to the employing department or the employee.
 These programs are either sponsored or provided by departments within Texas Tech.
 The programs are provided to:

 • Clarify Texas Tech's systems, policies, and procedures;

 • Ensure the quality, service, and productivity improvement of the institution; or

 • Orient employees to Texas Tech; to train institutionally specific knowledge, behaviors, and skills for job-related duties; and to provide ongoing improvement of professional knowledge, behaviors, and skills.

 c.
 External Programs

 External Programs are development programs authorized by the employing department for selected employees, which are funded from department accounts, and/or where the employee is provided release time.
 The development program must provide job-related knowledge, behaviors, or skills for current or prospective job duties.
 External programs may consist of workshops, seminars, institutes, training sessions, and other special programs or activities and include continuing education for licenses or certifications that are a required qualification of the position.